lunapark/documentation/docs/en/guide/fundamentals/logic/visual-scripting/introduction.md

+---
+description: "Learn the core concepts of Luna Park visual scripting and how graphical nodes represent logic."
+---

 # Introduction

 **Visual scripting** (or visual programming) is a way to develop logic without code.
 Instead of writing traditional code, you connect graphical blocks representing actions, conditions, or data.